 2. HUM 3307: Creative Writing

 “The faculty was brilliant, and we were taught no theory at all.
 He would come to class and read out a few pieces of writing and explain different styles.
-The exams had questions that asked us to write a story with a given plot, another one was to rewrite the given passage in third person or first person.
-For internal marks, he asked us to submit assignments and graded us on the basis of those.
+The exams had questions that asked us to write a story with a given plot, and another one was to rewrite the given passage in third person or first person.
+For internal marks, he asked us to submit assignments and graded us based on those.
 It’s the perfect OE to take if you like to write.”